Amazon EC2 Instance Configuration

 Launching an instance that is EBS-optimized provides you with a dedicated connection between your EC2 instance and your EBS volume.
 However, it is still possible to provision EBS volumes that exceed the available bandwidth for certain instance types, especially when multiple volumes are striped in a RAID configuration.
 The following table shows which instance types are available to be launched as EBS-optimized, the dedicated throughput to instance types are available to be launched as EBS-optimized, the dedicated bandwidth to Amazon EBS, the maximum amount of IOPS the instance can support if you are using a 16 KB I/O size, and the approximate I/O bandwidth available on that connection in MB/s.
 Be sure to choose an EBS-optimized instance that provides more dedicated EBS throughput than your application needs; otherwise, the Amazon EBS to Amazon EC2 connection will become a performance bottleneck.

 The table below and the following examples use 16 KB as an I/O size for explanatory purposes only; your application I/O size may vary (Amazon EBS measures each I/O operation per second that is 256 KiB or smaller as one IOPS).
-For more information about IOPS and the relationship between I/O size and volume throughput limits, see I/O Characteristics.
+For more information about IOPS and the relationship between I/O size and volume throughput limits, see I/O Characteristics and Monitoring.

 |Instance type||EBS-optimized by default||Max. bandwidth (Mbps)*||Expected throughput (MB/s)**||Max.
 IOPS (16 KB I/O size)**|